Zoha131/java-learning/basic-oop-concept/class-object/README.md

 * Variables defined within a class are called instance variables because each instance of the class (that is, each object of the class) contains its own copy of these variables.

+* For a class to be immutable, it must meet the following requirements:
+    1. All data fields must be private.
+    2. There can’t be any mutator methods for data fields.
+    3. No accessor methods can return a reference to a data field that is mutable.

 ---

 #### UML Notation